tpltnt/map-of-innovation/README.txt

 Further Information
 ===================

+The webframework for this project is Pyramid: https://trypyramid.com/

 Collaborators:
 - Our primary partners are the Open Movement: http://open.co
 - We're working with rrbaker's Maker.json repo: https://github.com/rrbaker/maker.json